 This problem normally occurs when you are in a mobile device.
 However if you are experiencing it on a desktop for our regular supported browser such as Chrome, Firefox, Safari, and IE 10+, report the problem to our technical team at email@example.com and let them know.

-Sometimes the quote is buried underneath a tag line that might say something like this .
+Sometimes the quote is buried underneath a "more post" that might say something like this .
 It does not look like it is clickable but it actually is and will expand the replies.
-We understand the frustration you have with this and it due to the thread being extremely large.
-We are working very hard on some new technology that will improve the thread view.

 Double click on the comment box a couple of times and the Post button should appear.
-This normally happens in older versions of Firefox and we are working to get this fix.
+This normally happens in older versions of Firefox and we are working to get this fixed.

 Yes, you can edit your rating after it is made, by click the blue button Edit Rating which appears at the bottom of the comment box.
 It first resets your rating to zero, and then you can adjust your rating to a new value.